 Despite the pandemic, global engagement rates of organizations in 2020 reached an all-time high of 68%.
 The reason for this could be that many staff members enjoy working from home or remotely most of the time.

-It’s seen a shift for many organizations on how they run their business and what they consider to be the working environment.
-Whilst not every organization wants to be completely remote, it’s worthwhile thinking about how to incorporate this permanently within your business.
+It’s created a shift for many organizations on how they run their business and what they consider to be the working environment.
+Whilst, not every organization wants to be completely remote, it’s worthwhile thinking about how to incorporate this permanently within your business.
 It also draws attention to the fact that an employee’s surroundings can influence their engagement and productivity.

 As you start to see more employees heading back into the office, it’s important to look at the working environment.
 How could you make it a more positive and pleasant one for staff?
 Perhaps you could introduce new policies to address any problem areas that existed beforehand?